isomerpages/moe-stmargaretpri/_learning-at-sms/Co Curricular Activities/Bowling.md

 ### Introduction

-Bowling in St. Margaret's School (Primary) started in 2003, we have pupils from P3 - P6 taking part in this sport.
+Bowling in St. Margaret's School (Primary) started in 2003.
+We have students from P3 - P6 taking part in this sport.

 ### Objectives